Updated August 2025

 Gonorrhea is a sexually transmitted infection (STI) caused by the bacterium Neisseria gonorrhoeae.

-It can take two to ten days (sometimes longer) for any symptoms to appear.
+It can take two to seven days (sometimes longer) for any symptoms to appear.

-Most men who have gonorrhea will have symptoms within the first week after infection.
-Symptoms may include a burning sensation when urinating, a white, yellow or green discharge from the penis or itching around the urethra (opening to the penis).
+Many men who have gonorrhea may have symptoms within the first one to two weeks after infection.
+Symptoms may include a burning sensation when urinating, a white, yellow, or green discharge from the penis or itching around the urethra (opening to the penis).

 Many women who have gonorrhea do not have symptoms.
 Women may notice pain or burning with urination, bleeding during or after sexual intercourse, abnormal spotting or bleeding between periods, a change in vaginal discharge or pain with sexual intercourse.
 Sometimes these symptoms may be mistaken for a bladder or vaginal infection.

 A follow-up test to make sure the infection is cured is recommended for all individuals with gonorrhea.
-Follow-up testing by urine should be done at least three to four weeks after you have completed the treatment or can be done one week after treatment if done by a culture (swab) test.
+Follow-up testing should be done 3 days or 3 weeks after completing treatment, depending on the type of test used.

 Untreated gonorrhea in women may lead to a condition called pelvic inflammatory disease (PID).
-It is a serious infection of the lining of the uterus, the fallopian tubes and the ovaries.
-PID can cause chronic pelvic pain.
-Sometimes the fallopian tubes of a woman with PID are damaged and as a result, she may not be able to get pregnant or she may be at increased risk of having an ectopic pregnancy.
-Ectopic pregnancy is a life-threatening condition where the fertilized egg grows outside of the uterus, usually in the fallopian tubes.
-She will need treatment to stop the pregnancy.
+It is a serious infection of the uterus, the fallopian tubes, and the ovaries.
+PID can cause ongoing (chronic) pelvic pain.
+Untreated PID can cause damage to the fallopian tubes, making it hard to get pregnant and increasing the risk of having an ectopic pregnancy.
+An ectopic pregnancy is a life-threatening condition where the fertilized egg grows outside of the uterus, usually in the fallopian tubes.
+Treatment is needed to stop the pregnancy.

 Some men may develop swelling and pain in their testicles, a condition called epididymitis.
 It is also possible for men with untreated gonorrhea to have blocked tubes so the sperm cannot pass, resulting in infertility.